AyishaAlli/Multiverse-Bootcamp/README.md

 # Multiverse Bootcamp

-All work completed on my 5-week Multiverse bootcamp can be found in this repo
+All of my work completed on my 5-week Multiverse bootcamp can be found in this repo

 ### UML Folder

-Contains initial Diafram text and screenshot images of diagrams
+Contains initial Diagram text and screenshot images of diagrams

 ### UML with VSC Folder